-Crispy on the outside, tender on the inside, these taro fries are served with a fresh and zesty cilantro and lime mayo!
-A delicious appetizer that makes use on this uncommon root vegetable!
+Crispy on the outside and tender on the inside, these taro fries are served with fresh and zesty cilantro and lime mayo!
+A delicious appetizer that makes use of this uncommon root vegetable!

 Have you ever wondered what to do with taro roots?
 I have got you covered with these crispy taro fries!

 Taro is a starchy root vegetable that was originally grown in Asia but has now become popular in many countries around the world.
 It has brown outer skin and white flesh with purple specks.